-TLX101 (formerly ACD-101) is a small molecule (4-Iodophenylalanine), radioactively labeled with either 123I for SPECT imaging, 124I for PET imaging or 131I for therapy.
+TLX101 (formerly ACD-101) is a small molecule (4-Iodophenylalanine), radioactively labeled with either 123I for SPECT Imaging, 124I for PET Imaging or 131I for therapy.
 These molecules target glioma.
-Orphan drug status for glioma diagnosis was granted to 123I-ACD-101 by EMA on July 27, 2006.
-Orphan drug status for glioma therapy was granted to 131I-ACD-101 on April 11, 2006 by the EMA and on January 4, 2011 by the FDA.
-All molecules have been acquired by Telix Pharmaceuticals Ltd. in January 2017.
+Orphan drug status for glioma diagnosis was granted to 123I-ACD-101 by EMA in 2006.
+Orphan drug status for glioma therapy was granted to 131I-ACD-101 in 2006 by the EMA and in 2011 by the FDA.

 123I-TLX-101 and 131I-TLX-101 have entered Phase I clinical trials.
 123I-TLX-101 has been successfully evaluated in over 100 patients.
-The first patient with recurrent progressive low grade glioma treated with 2 GBq (54 mCi) 131I-TLX-101 showed a sustained reduction of tumor volume.
+131I-TLX-101 showed a sustained reduction of tumor volume.
 The patient was still alive 3.5 years after first treatment and no further treatment option.
 By September 2018, an international multi-center, open-Label phase I/II dose ranging study to evaluate the safety, tolerability, dosing schedule and preliminary efficacy of 131I-TLX101 was initiated in patients with recurrent glioblastoma multiforme in conjunction with External radiotherapy (XRT) (clinical trial design IPAX-1).
 Enrollment is expected to be completed by end of 2020 and study to be completed by end of 2021.